-If the student has already been accepted to an ARC by a faculty director they need to contact both the faculty director and Kevin Hatfield to confirm their change/withdrawal from the ARC.
-They also need to update their ARC preferences on the housing application.
+If the student has already been accepted to an ARC by a faculty director they need to go to their University Housing application and withdraw under "Community Preferences".
+It is ideal if the student contacts the faculty director to confirm their change/withdrawal from the ARC.
 If a student has not already been accepted to an ARC by a faculty director they simply need to update their ARC preferences on the housing application.

 Can students join an ARC and enroll in a FIG?
 Yes, unless the specific course times of a particular FIG and ARC conflict, students may participate in both programs.